ls-root/loading/articles/How One Package Broke My Whole System.md

 ## What Actually Happened
 Now I know a lot more about Linux and use it as my daily driver.
 Back then, when I had these issues, I didn’t search online for solutions.
 ### Bluetooth Issues
 When you connect a Bluetooth device, Windows stores the **MAC address** of the device and generates a **link key**, which is saved by both Windows and the Bluetooth device.
-In some cases—especially with certain headphones—the device may also store the MAC address of the PC it paired with.
+In some cases-especially with certain headphones-the device may also store the MAC address of the PC it paired with.

 ![](/files/bluethooth.png)